DIFC investment scheme to replace gratuities

 Equiom, a global trust services provider, has been appointed as the master trustee of the new scheme plan with Swiss insurer Zurich Middle East selected as the scheme administrator.
 It will be interesting to see how this scheme develops in the DIFC, and whether it will be adopted by other GCC jurisdictions, onshore and offshore.

 Employer contributions will be mandatory under the DEWS scheme.
-Employees will be able to make voluntary contributions to it, up to 100% of salary.
+Employees will also be able to make voluntary contributions to it, up to 100% of salary.

 Where employers are currently not required to fund their accrued end-of-service obligations to employees, this will be mandatory under the new scheme.
 As it stands, based on a fixed statutory formula based on the employee’s years of service and final salary, the DIFC government has announced that: "Contributions are expected to be cost neutral compared to the existing gratuity system.
 These have yet to be finalized but are expected to be around 5.83% of basic salary for where service is below 5 years and around 8.33% above 5 years of service."

 Whilst an employee is employed by their employer in the DIFC they will be unable to withdraw from the DEWS, it is only when they change employer or leave the employment of a DIFC based entity, that the ability to withdraw becomes available.
 There is no deadline by which funds from the DEWS need to be withdrawn.
 That said, after employment has ended no further employee contributions can be made and any funds that are left in the DEWS will continue to be subject to a scheme management charge.

 Notably, it is anticipated (but not yet confirmed) that any withdrawal of funds from the DEWS could be made to a bank account anywhere in the world, which would alleviate any issues with an individual not holding residency in the UAE from withdrawing their funds.

 4. How does the Annual Management Charge work?